Parity Quantum Optimization: Encoding Constraints: Acknowledgements

-\textit{Acknowledgements - } Work at the University of Innsbruck is supported by the European Union program Horizon 2020 under Grants Agreement No.~817482 (PASQuanS), and by the Austrian Science Fund (FWF) through a START grant under Project No. Y1067-N27 and the SFB BeyondC Project No. F7108-N38, the Hauser-Raspe foundation.
+The numerical simulations for quantum annealing and QAOA throughout this manuscript were performed using the QuTiP package~\cite{Qutip2}.
+Work at the University of Innsbruck is supported by the European Union program Horizon 2020 under Grants Agreement No.~817482 (PASQuanS), and by the Austrian Science Fund (FWF) through a START grant under Project No. Y1067-N27 and the SFB BeyondC Project No. F7108-N38, the Hauser-Raspe foundation.
 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0068.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.